 On 1 April 2009, the Commission received a Rule change proposal regarding changes to Chapter 5 (Network Connection) from Grid Australia entitled "Confidentiality Provisions for Network Connections".
-The Rule change was proposed as non-controversial to be expedited in the rule change process.
+Grid Australia proposed that the Commission should consider the proposed Rule as a non-controversial Rule.